 Mini Spinach Feta Pies (Spanakopita)

-These Mini Spinach Feta pies are an easy alternative to traditional Greek Spanakopita, with only 5 ingredients and 10 minutes of hands on time!
+These Mini Spinach Feta pies are an easy alternative to traditional Greek Spanakopita, with only 5 ingredients and about 20 minutes of hands on time!
 These are packed FULL of healthy spinach, and a perfect vegetarian entree or appetizer.

 - Prep Time: 10 mins